Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Einstein’s 1905 Paper on Relativity

 \subsection{Application to Electrodynamics}

-Einstein then applied these results to electrodynamics, showing that Maxwell’s equations retain their form and that the electric and magnetic fields transform as different aspects of a single object depending on the reference frame.
-The paper contains no bibliography.
-It opens with a phenomenon described by Faraday in 1831, the asymmetry between two equivalent descriptions of electromagnetic induction, depending on whether the conductor moves near a stationary magnet or the magnet moves near a stationary conductor.
-Physically, only the relative motion matters, yet classical descriptions invoke different entities.
-Since his discovery of electromagnetic induction in 1831, Faraday had emphasized that the observable effect—the current induced in a circuit—depends solely on the relative motion of magnet and conductor.
-Nevertheless, the theoretical descriptions diverged: when the magnet is moved near a stationary circuit, one invokes the creation of an induced electric field in the surrounding space; when the conductor moves in the field of a fixed magnet, one describes the direct action of the magnetic field on the free charges in the metal.
-The same experiment thus received two distinct theoretical interpretations.
-This tension suggested to Einstein the idea of elevating to a postulate the equivalence of physical laws in all inertial frames, together with the constancy of the speed of light—according to his own later account.
+Einstein then applied these results to electrodynamics.
+He showed that the Maxwell--Lorentz equations retain their form under the new transformation, and that the electric and magnetic fields transform into one another according to the state of motion of the observer.

+The paper contains no formal bibliography.
+It does, however, mention several names in the body of the text, including Maxwell, Hertz, and Doppler.
+Lorentz’s 1895 and 1904 memoirs and Poincaré’s works on the principle of relativity are not cited.
+It opens with the well-known asymmetry between the two usual descriptions of electromagnetic induction: either a magnet moves near a stationary conductor, or a conductor moves in the field of a stationary magnet.
+Physically, only the relative motion matters, since the observable effect is the induced current.
+Yet the traditional theoretical descriptions were different.
+When the magnet is moved, one invokes an electric field produced in the surrounding space; when the conductor moves, one describes the magnetic force acting on charges in the conductor.
+Einstein treated this asymmetry as a sign that the distinction between the two descriptions was artificial.
+Together with the failure to detect motion relative to the ether, it pointed toward a formulation in which the laws of electrodynamics would have the same form in all inertial frames.
+This led him to elevate the principle of relativity and the constancy of the speed of light into the two starting points of the theory.

-Einstein also mentioned two long-known phenomena: stellar aberration, discovered by Bradley in the eighteenth century, and the Doppler effect, identified in the nineteenth century.
+Einstein also mentioned two long-known optical phenomena: stellar aberration, discovered by Bradley in the eighteenth century, and the Doppler effect, identified in the nineteenth century.
+By contrast, he passed over in silence almost the entire recent background of the problem: the ether-drift experiments, Lorentz's 1904 theory, Poincaré's formulations of the principle of relativity, and the broader electrodynamical debate of the previous two decades.
+This silence is one of the most striking features of the 1905 paper, whose argumentative force depends in part on its radical decontextualization of the problem.